Home » How Well Can Parrots See? (Vision Range)

-Parrots have eyesight tailored for identifying abundant food sources and threats.
-However, they can’t see with the same level of clarity as birds of prey like raptors and eagles.
+Parrots’ visual acuity enables them to identify food and water sources, nesting places, and dangers.
+However, parrots can’t see with the same level of clarity as birds of prey like raptors and eagles.

-Parrots’ peripheral vision and depth perception are superior to humans, meaning they can track movement more clearly.
-They can also see more colors than humans.
+Parrots have superior peripheral vision and depth perception.
+However, they can track movement more clearly and see more colors than humans.

 Parrots can see ultraviolet light and fast-moving light.
-However, they can’t see infrared light and don’t have night vision, meaning that a low-watt light bulb will appear to blink.
+However, they can’t see infrared light and lack night vision.
+This means that a low-watt light bulb will appear to blink.

 Parrot Vision Range

-The positioning of the eyes on each side of the head is an evolutionary trait observed in most prey animals.
-Since they need to check for danger constantly, this gives them the broadest range of vision.
+The positioning of parrots’ eyes on each side of the head is an evolutionary trait observed in most prey animals.
+Since they must be watchful for danger, this gives them the broadest possible visual range.

 The eyesight of parrots has the following features:

-Due to monocular vision, parrots have a small blind spot behind their heads, meaning predators can sneak up from behind.
-So, parrots use their excellent hearing and head-bobbing motion to compensate.
+Due to monocular vision, parrots have a small blind spot behind their heads.

-The problem with monocular vision is poor depth perception due to the distance between each eye, meaning the brain can’t create the effect of stereopsis like birds of prey.
+The issue with monocular vision is poor depth perception.
+This is due to the distance between each eye, meaning the brain can’t create the effect of stereopsis like birds of prey.

-Parrots compensate for this weakness by moving their heads rapidly, allowing them to piece the image in their minds and calculate how far away something is.
+Parrots compensate for this weakness by moving their heads rapidly.
+This lets them piece the image in their minds and calculate how far away something is.

-Parrots that have detected a sudden movement will quickly bob their heads.
-If you see a parrot doing this, it may have been scared by a nearby danger and is trying to hone its vision for confirmation.
+Parrots that have detected a sudden movement will rapidly bob their heads.
+If you see a parrot doing this, it may have been scared by a nearby danger.
+It’s trying to hone its vision for confirmation.

 Even with this limited clarity, parrots have better depth perception than humans.